Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 2. In Visual Studio, build and deploy the project **ActivityLoggerBackend.sln** to your Mobile Service.
 3. Configure the Azure Active Directory authentication settings to enable on-behalf-of access between your Windows mobile client application and the CRM backend.

-## Overview: Azure Active Directory configuration
+## Overview of Azure Active Directory configuration

 - You will create two Active Directory application entries:
   - One for the Windows client app, called `ActivityLoggerNative`